CassiusBlackX/CassiusFuwariBlog/src/content/posts/LPNS-paper-reading.md

     + related works: VFIO, VirtIO, SPDK, MDev-NVMe, VirtIO-fs, SR-IOV, FVM, BM-store

 ## motivation
-+ limitation of the current storage virtulization
++ limitation of the current storage virtualization
   + only concentrating on high throughput, no efficient latency-predicatble QoS control
   + inaccurate perception of the imbalanced multi-tenant workloads with different QoS requirement
   + cannot bypass the device-sdie latency interference on the OS level